MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/failoverclusters/New-Cluster.md

 - Automatic: Automatically detects the appropriate setting.
 If SQL Server is running in Azure, uses `Distributed`.
 If SQL Server is running on-premises, uses `Singleton`.
 (Default Setting)
 - Singleton: The traditional method of DHCP or static IP address.
-- Distributed: Use a Distributed Network Name by using Node IP addresses.
+- Distributed: Uses a Distributed Network Name by using Node IP addresses.

 ```yaml
 Type: AdminAccessPointResType